FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorControl.md

 ![Control Modes](../images/FRCControlSystems/FRCControlSystems.014.jpeg)

 ## Open Loop Modes
 Open-Loop modes are usually used in combination with a game controller.
 The setup is very simple since there's no feedback sensor required.
-Here's an example of sending a percentage power output to each motor.
+Here's an example of sending a percentage power output to each motor using the *DutyCycleOut* class.

-    public void setDriveTrainVoltage(double leftVolts, double rightVolts) {
+    public void tankDriveVolts(double leftVolts, double rightVolts) {
-        m_leftLeader.set(ControlMode.PercentOutput, leftVolts/12);
-        m_rightLeader.set(ControlMode.PercentOutput, rightVolts/12);
-        m_differentialDrive.feed();
+        var leftVoltsRequest = new DutyCycleOut(leftVolts / 12);
+        this.leftLeader.setControl(leftVoltsRequest);

+        var rightVoltsRequest = new DutyCycleOut(rightVolts / 12);
+        this.rightLeader.setControl(rightVoltsRequest);
     }

+See [Open Loop Control](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/open-loop-requests.html#open-loop-control) in the Phoenix6 documentation.

 ## Closed Loop Modes
 On the roboRIO robot the motor controllers will implement the necessary PID loops, so we don't have to use the WPILib PID controllers as we did on the Romi.
 We still have to write a few lines of code to specify the control mode and a setpoint target, but the motor controller will mostly do the rest.
 The following Closed-Loop modes can be used with the Talon FX and SPX motors.
+For more details see the Phoenix6 [Closed Loop Control](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/closed-loop-requests.html#closed-loop-control) documentation.

-- Position - The Position Closed-Loop control mode can be used to abruptly servo to and maintain a target position.
+- **Position** - The Position Closed-Loop control mode can be used to abruptly servo to and maintain a target position.
 Mainly used for mechanisms like elevators and arms that are subject to gravitational forces.
-See [Position Closed-Loop Control Mode](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html#position-closed-loop-control-mode) in the Phoenix documentation.
+See [Position Closed-Loop Control](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/closed-loop-requests.html#position-control) in the Phoenix6 documentation.

-- Current - The Current Closed-Loop logic can be used to approach a target current-draw.
-This mode is not often used.
-See [Current Closed-Loop Control Mode](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html#current-closed-loop-control-mode) in the Phoenix documentation.

-- Velocity - Velocity Closed-Loop logic is used to maintain a target velocity.
+- **Velocity** - Velocity Closed-Loop logic is used to maintain a target velocity.
 Often used for mechanisms like flywheels that need to be kept at a constant speed.
 It's also used for the drivetrain where a continuous stream of velocity setpoints are sent drive a desired trajectory.
 In this mode the controller will try and maintain the velocity regardless of the torque put on the motor.
-See [Velocity Closed-Loop Control Mode](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html#velocity-closed-loop-control-mode) in the Phoenix documentation.
+See [Velocity Closed-Loop Control](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/closed-loop-requests.html#velocity-control) in the Phoenix6 documentation.

-- Motion Magic - Motion Magic is a control mode for Talon SRX that provides the benefits of Motion Profiling without needing to generate motion profile trajectory points.
+- **Motion Magic** - Motion Magic is a control mode for Talon SRX that provides the benefits of Motion Profiling without needing to generate motion profile trajectory points.
 When using Motion Magic, Talon SRX / Victor SPX will move to a set target position using a motion profile, while honoring the user specified acceleration, maximum velocity (cruise velocity), and optional S-Curve smoothing.
-See [Motion Magic Control Mode](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html#motion-magic-control-mode) in the Phoenix documentation.
+See [Motion Magic](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/closed-loop-requests.html#motion-magic) in the Phoenix6 documentation.

+- **Continuous Mechanism Wrap** - A continuous mechanism is a mechanism with unlimited travel in any direction, and whose rotational position can be represented with multiple unique position values.
+Some examples of continuous mechanisms are swerve drive steer mechanisms or turrets (without cable management).
+See [Continuous Mechanism Wrap](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/device-specific/talonfx/closed-loop-requests.html#continuous-mechanism-wrap) in the Phoenix6 documentation.

 The sensors used for closed-loop control are designated during motor configuration.
-The most common sensor used with the FalconFX/SRX controller is the *Integrated Sensor*, which is an encoder that is physically attached to the motor.
+The most common sensor used with the FalconFX/SRX controller is the *RotorSensor*, formally referred to as the *Integrated Sensor*, which is an encoder that is physically attached to the motor.
 We only need to pass in the Control-Mode and setpoint in order to run our closed loop.

 ![Integrated Sensor](../images/FRCroboRIO/FRCroboRIO.009.jpeg)